 “Legal Guardianship is a complex procedure and process without legal counsel.
-Don’t go it alone, consult with the experienced and knowledgeable attorneys at Romano & Sumner to help you navigate.”
+Don’t do it alone, consult with the experienced and knowledgeable guardianship attorneys at Romano & Sumner to help you navigate.”

-Estate Planning Lawyers Assisting Families with Guardianship Matters throughout Eastern Texas including the Sugar Land and Houston Areas
+Guardianship Attorneys Assisting Families with Complex Matters throughout Eastern Texas including the Sugar Land and Houston Areas

 Guardianship administration involves court-supervised care of an incapacitated individual or a minor.
 The person appointed by the court to oversee the care required is referred to as the “guardian,” and the person so cared for is called the “ward.”
 When considering guardianship in Texas, having the best guardianship lawyer is critical.